 Studies show that over 70% of IOT solution providers have been unable to monetize from their services.

 So to conclude – we know THIS for sure

 The Internet is expanding.
 Machines are becoming connected.
 Machines are talking to humans, and also to one another.

 The world is getting smarter and more connected.
 And while there are still a lot of road blocks to overcome before IOT becomes mainstream

 the Internet of Things represents a potential multi-trillion dollar market that organizations can now tap into.

 3E is a full service Web and Mobile App development company that specializes in hybrid and native app development using HTML5, AngularJS, iOS and Android.
 With a talented creative team and certified developers, 3E has a diverse portfolio drawn from more than ten years of experience.
-Their solutions include: responsive design, web app development, mobile apps, social media, video production, testing and Odoo EPR implementation.
+Our solutions include: responsive design, web app development, mobile apps, social media, video production, testing and Odoo ERP implementation.